Qualcomm-HypX-Reversing/samsung-patcher/README.md

 This piece of software allows you to patch a samsung kernel binary WITHOUT SOURCES.

-The binary takes in two files a kernel ELF (This should be produced via the `vmlinux-to-elf` tool from the bootimg) as well as a patch object file.
+The binary takes in two files: a kernel ELF (For more info on this, read Using this tool) as well as a patch object file.

 The patch object file used in this case was `kernel_patch/patch.o`.
 This file can be generated via running `make all` in `kernel_patch`.
-Note the `aarch64-linux-gnu-*` toolchain is required.
+Note that the `aarch64-linux-gnu-*` toolchain is required.

 This patch (Found in `patch.S`) modifies `el0_svc` to provide full kernel read, write, and execute.